nicolasbraun/R20Translator/README.md

 💡 When you run the app it will also output a file name `$campaign_proper_nous_$lang.csv` this is a tentative to export the propers nouns in the campaign.
 You can use this as a template and move it in your custom translations folder.

-On a second run it'll be much faster as the translations are stored.
+On a second run the processing willl be much faster as the translations are stored.

 ### Embedded translations

 The app embarks some generic DnD translation in [`translations_db/$lang`](./translations_db/).
 You can opt-in to also use those.
+Your custom translations always have priority.

 Feel free to make a PR to add some !